Europa (wargame): Current status

 The changes to the 1998 plan indicate an assessment by the new publishers that the Europa system cannot be completed simply by publishing the three unpublished titles.
 Instead they propose that the modules Wavell's War and Ike's War be used as intermediate steps toward a completed system.

-There was also a freely downloadable set of "Boot Camp Rules", a simplified ruleset to help people get started with the Europa system.
-The link on the HMS site is now dead.
+There was once a freely downloadable set of "Boot Camp Rules", a simplified ruleset to help people get started with the Europa system.

-There has been no new activity on the HMS website since February 2016.